ditekunov/Purity-Project/README.md

 This project contains realisations of common-used math functions and classical algorithms, written in Scala's pure-functional style.

-Some of them are a new sight at Scala's standart library, some are persistent data structures, some are completely new functions.
+Some of them are a new sight at Scala's standard library, some are persistent data structures, some are completely new functions.

 The main purpose of this library is to spread ideas of a functional programming in Scala and to challenge yourself by creating classical imperative algorithms in a new way.